-(B) Making the Record Available.
+(I) Making the Record Available.
 Bankruptcy Rule 8010 governs completing the record and making it available.
+When the court of appeals enters the order authorizing the direct appeal, the bankruptcy clerk must make the record available to the circuit clerk.